Tencent/GAutomator/GAutomatorAndroid/doc/GAutomatorAndroid documentation_en.md

 <a name="3.1"></a>

 ## 3.1 find_element
 *find_element* use the [GameObject.Find] method to find a GameObject by name.This function only returns active GameObjects.
-If no GameObject with name can be found, null is returned.
+If no GameObject with name can be found, an exception would be thrown.
 If name contains a '/' character, it traverses the hierarchy like a path name. *We find a bug in same unity version, when you use the full path, it may return the inactive gameobject*
 ```python
 #import sys,os,time
 #sys.path.append(os.path.abspath(os.path.join(os.getcwd(), "..\\")))